Sweden Southern Sweden

 • Approximately an hour on foot.

-Parking is free (except for large events).
+Parking is free (except during large events).

 Sofiero Castle and Flower Park as seen from the entrance

-9. Dunkers Culture House and the North Harbour
+9. Dunkers Culture House and the North Harbour – Waterfront walks and cultural happenings

 Dunkers Culture House